 A funded student can expect to pay no more than $4,815.00 in tuition fees to complete this course.

 Additional fees for student services, amenities, goods and materials may apply.
 The student tuition fees as published are subject to change given individual circumstances at enrolment.
-Please contact GOTAFE or see our fees and charges page for further information.
+For further information please contact GOTAFE or see our fees and charges page.

 To enquire about this course call 1300GOTAFE or click here.